|

 Documents that were created for RecoveryPro).
 Just select

-the letter in the list (single click) and then click 'view'.
+the document in the list (single click) and then click 'view'.

 Once you find the letter and 'Style' you like, you click on